hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 single vLLM instance across ``N`` GPUs simultaneously (that is, configuring ``tensor_parallel_size`` as N or using the ``-tp`` N option, where ``1 < N ≤ 8``).

-vLLM on MI300X accelerators can run a variety of model weights, including Llama 2 (7b, 13b, 70b), Llama 3 (8b, 70b), Qwen2 (7b, 72b), Mixtral-8x7b, Mixtral-8x22b, and so on.
+vLLM on MI300X GPUs can run a variety of model weights, including Llama 2 (7b, 13b, 70b), Llama 3 (8b, 70b), Qwen2 (7b, 72b), Mixtral-8x7b, Mixtral-8x22b, and so on.
 Notable configurations include Llama2-70b and Llama3-70b models on a single MI300X GPU, and the Llama3.1 405b model can fit on one single node with 8 MI300X GPUs.

 .. _mi300x-vllm-gpu-memory-utilization: